yasserglez/yasserglez.github.io/content/pages/publications/publications.md

 title: Publications
 save_as: publications/index.html

-This page contains a list of my academic publications with links to download the full-texts.
+This is a list of my academic publications with links to download the full-texts.
 Citation information is available on my [Google Scholar](https://scholar.google.ca/citations?user=QaS60OYAAAAJ) and [ResearchGate](https://www.researchgate.net/profile/Yasser_Gonzalez-Fernandez) profiles.